Methodology

 The number of 16 and 17-year-olds known to the local authority are recorded on its database.
 This includes young people educated in other authority areas, students living away during term time and young people previously resident in the authority area who are currently in custody.
 Young people who were not educated in the maintained sector will only be included if they are known to the local authority.

-Further information and detailed definitions about the data that local authorities are required to collect can be found in the NCCIS Management Information Requirement.
+Further information and detailed definitions about the data that local authorities are required to collect can be found in the NCCIS Management Information Requirement (opens in a new tab).

 Timings and collection